SalimOfShadow/573DatecodeBot/README.md

 # 573DatecodeBot
-## A discord bots that alerts you when a BEMANI game recieves a new update.
+## A discord bot that alerts you when a BEMANI game recieves a new update.